Ajay Bijli: Career

-Foray into multiplexes

-In 1995, Ajay met John Crawford, Asia managing director, Village Roadshow, an Australian media major which was keen to get into India at that time.
+In 1995, Bijli met John Crawford, Asia managing director of Village Roadshow, an Australian media major that was keen to get into India at that time.
 They entered into a joint venture, which led to the inception of Priya Village Roadshow (PVR).
-In 1997, PVR set up India's first modern multiplex cinema at Saket (Delhi) after reconstructing the Anupam Cinema.
+In 1997, PVR set up a multiplex cinema at Saket (Delhi) after reconstructing the Anupam Cinema.

-Struggle and growth

-Ajay continued to expand PVR in other parts of Delhi, and had 12 screens by the year 2000.
-After his Australian partner left Village Roadshow from Indian market, Bijli decided to expand his business, and negotiated deals worth Rs.
-100 crores for nearly 50 screens across Hyderabad, Delhi, Bangalore and Mumbai by 2001.
-The expansion deals were impacted by the September 11 attacks in the United States, leaving Ajay fending for his Rs.
-100 crores deals on his own.
-He then secured a funding of Rs.
-80 crores from ICICI Ventures in 2003.
+He expanded PVR in other parts of Delhi to 12 screens by 2000, before his Australian partner left Village Roadshow from the Indian market.
+He then secured a funding of ₹80 crore from ICICI Ventures in 2003.

-Breakthrough

-In 2012, PVR acquired the Mumbai-based Cinemax and Ajay became its managing director.
-Ajay also acquired DLF's DT cinemas in the year 2016.
-In 2017, the American cinema player iPic Entertainment appointed Bijli on a board position, from which he resigned in July, 2018.
+In 2012, PVR acquired the Mumbai-based Cinemax and Bijli became its managing director.
+He also acquired DLF's DT cinemas in 2016.
+In 2017, the American cinema player iPic Entertainment appointed Bijli to a board position, from which he resigned in July 2018.

-Post pandemic

-As the founding member of Multiplex Association of India, Ajay initiated and submitted enhanced safety and precautions plan for cinemas to Ministry of Information and Broadcasting (India) and various other state governments.
-Ajay also ensured that business operations at PVR continued with responsibility and care towards its employees, customers and communities at large.
-PVR’s Covid-19 relief efforts became the brand’s first project ever that had no budget.
-Ajay-led PVR also organised free vaccination camp at PVR Juhu in Mumbai, for film workers and their dependants in partnership with Nanavati Max Super Speciality Hospital.
-In 2022, Ajay launched a music video with his band Random Order to pay a tribute to the medical community for their selfless work throughout the pandemic.
+As the founding member of Multiplex Association of India, Bijli initiated and submitted an enhanced safety and precautions plan for cinemas to Ministry of Information and Broadcasting (India) and various other state governments.
+In 2022, he launched a music video with his band Random Order to pay a tribute to the medical community for their work throughout the pandemic.

-Merger with INOX

-In April 2023, following the merger of PVR Cinemas and INOX Leisure Limited, Ajay became the Managing Director (MD) of the merged entities, PVR INOX Ltd and PVR INOX Pictures Ltd.
+In April 2023, following the merger of PVR Cinemas and INOX Leisure, Bijli became the Managing Director (MD) of the merged entities, PVR INOX and PVR INOX Pictures.